Indus Commissioners of India, Pak to meet in New Delhi on March 23-24

 This will be the annual meeting of the Permanent Indus Commission.
 Under the provisions of the Indus Water Treaty, both the commissioners are required to meet at least once a year alternately in India and Pakistan.

-“The meeting will take place in New Delhi on March 23-24,” P K Saxena, India’s Indus Commissioner, told PTI.
+“The meeting will take place in New Delhi on March 23-24,” said P K Saxena, India’s Indus Commissioner.

 This will also be the first meeting between the two commissioners after the nullification of special provisions under Article 370 that gave special status to Jammu and Kashmir.
 The state was later carved into two union territories — Ladakh, and Jammu and Kashmir.